Voronoi To The World

 The boundary between the cells of a Voronoi diagram is useful in its own right.
 In particular it defines an undirected graph, with linear edges separating neighboring pairs of cells and punctual vertices separating neighboring triplets of cells.

-Often it is easier in practice to construct this Voronoi graph and then derive the Voronoi cells from it rather than trying to construct the Voronoi cells directly.
-The vertices and edges of the Voronoi graph exhibit rich geometric structure that provides the foundation for powerful algorithms.
+In practice it is often easier to construct this Voronoi graph and then derive the Voronoi cells from it rather than trying to construct the Voronoi cells directly.
+The vertices and edges of the Voronoi graph exhibit rich geometric structure that provides the foundation for powerful construction algorithms.

 2.1 Voronoi Vertices